OPEN · Q3 2026N 45°31′ · W 73°34′Vol. 01 — May 2026

 One product, three surfaces, one feel.

 The brand had to hold up across a public site (where the audience is shopping), a dashboard (where they live for five minutes a day), and the voice itself (which they never see but always hear).
-A single typographic system, one signal colour, and a tight motion vocabulary tied the three together.
+A single typographic system, one accent colour, and one hand-drawn stroke tie the three together.

 § 04·Build